 We will continuously review this policy in the light of any future changes to the W3C's accessibility guidelines.

-If you have difficulty accessing a service or information on any page on the University of Bristol website, please contact the page or service owner (usually through the feedback link in the page footer), or contact firstname.lastname@example.org explaining your requirements.
+If you have difficulty accessing a service or information on any page on the University of Bristol website, please contact the page or service owner using the 'Feedback' link at the bottom of the page in question, or contact firstname.lastname@example.org explaining your requirements.
 Wherever possible, we will endeavour to provide assistance and support.

 You may also find that making changes to your operating system or browser settings resolves your access difficulties.
 The BBC’s My web my way provides advice and help on making the most of the accessibility features and assistive technologies available for your computer.

 For University web publishers and developers